Data-Science-for-Scientists-ATL/DataSci4ScienceATL-blog-source/content/meeting-2018-06-27-quick-easy-data-sci-websites.md

 Apparently I like lists.
 Here's another!
 I'll give detail for each step below.
 Note again that my instructions here are based on the Jake Vanderplas approach, as he outlines in [this blog post](https://jakevdp.github.io/blog/2013/05/07/migrating-from-octopress-to-pelican/) and in the README for the source code for his blog, which he has helpfully made public in a [Github repository](https://github.com/jakevdp/jakevdp.github.io-source).
 (For a slightly different approach, check out this [walkthrough](https://cyrille.rossant.net/pelican-github/) by Cyrille Rossant.)

-1. make sure you have git installed for version control, and so you can take advantage of Github
+1. make sure you have git installed for version control, and so you can take advantage of Github Pages
 2. make a virtual environment for the software libraries you'll use to blog
   > - pelican: a static website generator written in Python
   > - jupyter to create notebooks
   > - ghp-import: a script that lets you use Github Pages to host your site by doing all the work for you
-  > - some other tools that make it easy to use pelican and jupyter (Markdown, etc.)
+  > - some other tools that make it easy to use pelican and jupyter (Markdown, pelican-plugins)
 3. set up a folder that will contain your blog, and initialize a git repository inside it
 4. use `pelican-quickstart` command to quickly start a project (your blog)